Remembrance Day and Liberation Day

-April 13, 1945 the concentration camp Westerbork was liberated by the Canadian Army.
-We go to Westerbork 70 years later.
+On April 13, 1945, the concentration camp Westerbork was liberated by the Canadian Army.
+70 years later we go to Westerbork.
 The village celebrates the end of the war.
-In my blog I tell you more about history, the festivities and my visit to “Kamp Westerbork”.
+In my blog, I tell you more about history, the festivities, and my visit to “Kamp Westerbork”.

 Two trains a week to Auschwitz

-The Nazi’s (нацист) brought together Jewish people from all over Holland in concentration camp Westerbork and from there they were “transported” to Auschwitz.
+The Nazis (нацист) brought together Jewish people from all over Holland in concentration Camp Westerbork and from there they were “transported” to Auschwitz.
 Anne Frank followed this fatal route along with 70 others pushed in the carriage of a freight train.
 Westerbork was the main transit camp to Auschwitz.
 (Judendurchgangslager) in the Netherlands.
-We visit camp Westerbork on April 13 2015.
+We visit Camp Westerbork on April 13, 2015.
 A bus takes us from the Memorial Center Westerbork to the concentration camp.
 Fierce winds and ice rain castigate an open field flanked on one side by a row of radio telescopes.
 I shiver.
 A surrealistic scene unfolds.
 Are these telescopes seeking contact with the 102.000 people who passed through this antechamber of death?
-At the entrance the residence of the camp-commander is inevitably marked as a token of apocalyptic history.
-The place, encased in a glass construction, delivers a clear message: We will never forget!
-The last train from Westerbork to Auschwitz left in september 1944.
-In april 1945 Canadians find 900 Jewish people in the camp.
+At the entrance, the residence of the camp commander is inevitably marked as a token of apocalyptic history.
+The place, encased in glass construction, delivers a clear message: We will never forget!
+The last train from Westerbork to Auschwitz left in September 1944.
+In April 1945 Canadians find 900 Jewish people in the camp.
 Some of them went home immediately.
 But Holland was not completely liberated yet.
 So, others stayed in the camp to guard Dutch collaborators that were imprisoned in the former concentration camp.
 Ironically the camp was founded and financed in 1938 by the Dutch National Jewish league to house Jews who fled Germany after the Kristallnacht.
-A Chronological overview of the Persecution of The Dutch Jews and the function of Westerbork in the master plan of the Nazi’s is displayed at the Memorial Center about the holocaust (ホロコースト) in Westerbork, Holland.
+A Chronological Overview of the Persecution of The Dutch Jews and the function of Westerbork in the master plan of the Nazis is displayed at the Memorial Center about the holocaust (ホロコースト) in Westerbork, Holland.
 The Center is open every day.
 Some people stay overnight with their camper on the parking lot.

 The village of Westerbork buzzes with activity.
-The historical events that to took place on April 13 1945 are replayed by actors, volunteers and an impressive convoy of military vehicles.
-The final attack on the German Headquarter is reenacted.
-Shots, smoke, the rattling of tanks and children crying.
+The historical events that took place on April 13 1945 are replayed by actors, volunteers, and an impressive convoy of military vehicles.
+The final attack on the German headquarters is reenacted.
+Shots, smoke, the rattling of tanks, and children crying.
 History materializes in a vast parade of old military vehicles.
 The guys with their vehicles are already two weeks on the road.
 They reenact “The final Push” of the Canadian forces to liberate the North of Holland.
-In Holland a club called “Wheels” keeps old Willy Jeeps, trucks, motorcycles and tracked vehicles rolling.
+In Holland, a club called “Wheels” keeps old Willy Jeeps, trucks, motorcycles, and tracked vehicles rolling.
 The convoy of “Keep them Rolling” continues the day after to Groningen.
-The guys, mainly single men, spend the night in tents or in their vehicle in a bivouac in the village.
+The guys, mainly single men, spend the night in tents or in their vehicles in a bivouac in the village.